ibm-cloud-docs/secure-enterprise/access-project.md

 ## Actions and roles for the {{site.data.keyword.cloud_notm}} Projects service
 {: #service-access-projects}

-The following table includes the actions that users can take when they are assigned a specific role on the {{site.data.keyword.cloud_notm}} Projects service.
+The following table includes the actions that users can take when they are assigned to a specific role on the {{site.data.keyword.cloud_notm}} Projects service.
 Review the following information to make sure that you are assigning the correct level of access to your users.

 | Role | Definition |Project permissions |
 |-------------|---------------------|---------------------|